je-wi/DCO_extractIssueXML/README.md

 ```
 Due to limitation of filesize on github there is only one XML-file as example.
 Usually the DCO issue files are up to 300 MB.

+## dco_urls.xml
+Own XML with all published DCO issues.